Advance Beneficiary Notice of Noncoverage (ABN) - JD DME

-An Advance Beneficiary Notice of Noncoverage (ABN) is a written notice a supplier gives to a Medicare beneficiary before providing an item and/or service.
-It must be issued when the health care provider (including independent laboratories, physicians, practitioners and suppliers) believes that Medicare may not pay for an item or service which is expected to be denied by Medicare based on one of the following statutory exclusions.
+An ABN is a written notice a supplier gives to a Medicare beneficiary before providing an item and/or service.
+It must be issued when the health care provider (including independent laboratories, physicians, practitioners, and suppliers) believes that Medicare may not pay for an item or service which is expected to be denied by Medicare based on one of the following statutory exclusions.

 - Lack of medical necessity